-Text and decision trees updated 5/3 to reflect new information regarding 2021 Q3/Q4 and to clarify questions regarding 2020 and 2021 eligibility
+Text and decision trees last updated 5/3 to reflect new information regarding 2021 Q3/Q4 and to clarify questions regarding 2020 and 2021 eligibility.

 For 2020, certain employers whose operations were fully or partially suspended due to a COVID-19-related government order or whose gross receipts for any 2020 quarter were less than 50% of their gross receipts for the same quarter in 2019 were eligible for a fully refundable federal payroll tax credit called the Employee Retention Credit (ERC) for certain wages paid in 2020 Quarter 2 (for ERC purposes, March 13-31, 2020, is considered part of 2020 Q2), Q3, or Q4.
 However, if the employer or any member of its controlled group received a Paycheck Protection Program (PPP) loan, the entire controlled group was ineligible for an ERC.